nipunshaji190/mevn-todo/README.md

 Running test:

-- To Build and push to local Docker desktop:
+- Build and push to local Docker desktop:

   - docker-compose build
   - docker-compose up

+Then run the test:

+  - This is a quick smoke test, checks the full CRUD operations by creating, reading, updating and deleting 4 todo items.

+    cd client

+    // run the Cypress app from the commandline ->

+    ./node_modules/.bin/cypress open